mjhosseini/entGraph/README.md

 ### Levy/Holt's Dataset

 The Levy/Holt's dataset along with its splits can be found in the LevyHoltDS folder.
 The folder contains dev (the development set), test (the test set), dev_dir (the directional portion of the dev set), and test_dir (the directional portion of the test set).
+Please note:

 - The directional portions contain example entailment pairs where <p entails q> and <q does not entail p>.
 A symmetric model will have the precision exactly .5 on these portions.